ajaffer/find-lanes/README.md

 The extrapolated lines look like the following image: ![alt text][image2]

-### 2. Potential shortcomings with current pipeline
+### 2. Shortcomings with current pipeline
-One major short coming in this approach is this pipeline keeps a running average of the lines encountered.
+* One major short coming in this approach is this pipeline keeps a running average of the lines encountered.
 This approach is going to make the line react very slowly to fast changing conditions, which can be less than ideal at best and life threatening in worse situations.
+* The extrapolated lines are not aligning properly with the lane lines, this is due to noisy lines.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to current pipeline
+* Filter out the noise lines, which is causing the extrapolated lane lines to have a different angle than the actual lane lines.
-Instead of keeping running average, use a superior numerical analysis techniques.
+* Instead of keeping running average, use a superior numerical analysis techniques.
-Another improvement would be to step away from using a fixed region of interest, but instead rely on the features of road that can help identify the lane lines, e.g., the color of lines.
+* Step away from using a fixed region of interest, but instead rely on the features of road that can help identify the lane lines, e.g., the color of lines.

 #### Notes
 The pipeline function has the following signature: `pipeline(image, simple=False)`